 My research is focused on understanding the role of climatic and ecological change in human evolution.
-I primarily use stable isotopes to study environments and dietary change in hominins, primates, and other mammals.
+I primarily use stable isotopes to study environmental and dietary change among hominins, primates, and other mammals.
 Complementary isotope studies of modern African ecosystems play an important role in my approach to paleoecology and paleoclimate.

-Current work is focused on a project entitled "A diet for all seasons: the role of intra-annual variability in the evolution of hominin diet in East Africa" (NERC).
-Other ongoing projects are focused on the evolution of hominin and primate diets in Africa, Plio-Pleistocene paleoenvironments in eastern Africa, and ecology of modern and historical primates and other mammals.
+Current work is focused on the NERC-funded project entitled "A diet for all seasons: the role of intra-annual variability in the evolution of hominin diet in East Africa".

 early Hominin environments

 I am using stable isotope records in teeth and sediments to reconstruct climate and ecology over the past 6 million years in eastern Africa.
 These projects are done in collaboration with paleontology and archaeology projects working on Pliocene and Pleistocene sites in the Lake Victoria and Lake Turkana regions.
 Current work is focused on investigating the relationships between long-term climatic and ecological change across eastern Africa using carbon isotope records of herbivore diet and oxygen isotope records of aridity and seasonality.